jagregory/abrash-zen-of-asm/src/chapter-07.md

 mov   dx,MemVar
 ```

 are logically equivalent.
 Well, the instructions *are* logically equivalent in the sense that they both move data into DX — but they're polar opposites when it comes to performance.
-The register-only `mov` is half the length in bytes and anywhere from two to seven times faster than the `mov` from memory... and that's fairly typical of the differences between register-only and memory-addressing instructions.
+The register-only `mov`{.nasm} is half the length in bytes and anywhere from two to seven times faster than the `mov`{.nasm} from memory... and that's fairly typical of the differences between register-only and memory-addressing instructions.

 So you see, saying that memory is logically equivalent to registers is something like saying that a bus is logically equivalent to a 747.
 Sure, you can buy a ticket to get from one place to another with either mode of transportation... but which would *you* rather cross the country in?